-Elis Gjevori is a Producer at TRT World.
+Elis Gjevori is a journalist at TRT World.

 Subscribe to our Youtube channel for all latest in-depth, on the ground reporting from around the world.

 Copyright © 2021 TRT World.